dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 or the initial value at that memory location when the block execution started, if none.

 **A running example:**
 A scenario serving as a running example throughout this post is a block B consisting of ten transactions TX1-TX10.
-If each TXj performs the code `{ M[j mod 4] := M[j mod 4] + 1 }` then B has the following read/write dependencies:
+Each TXj performs the code `{ M[j mod 4] := M[j mod 4] + 1 }`, thus
+B has the following read/write dependencies:

 > TX1 &rarr; TX4 &rarr; TX6 &rarr; TX8 &rarr; TX9